-Geriatric foot care in the Mercer County, NJ: Hamilton (Trenton, Windsor, Lawrence Township, Ewing Township, Broad Street Park, Groveville, Robbinsville Twp, Pennington, Rosedale, Princeton), Ocean County, NJ: Toms River (Beachwood, Berkeley Township, Lacey Township, Ocean Twp, Anchorage, Brick Township, Seaside Heights, Lavallette, Barnegat Township, Manchester Township, Lakehurst) and Middlesex County, NJ: Plainsboro Township (Cranbury, Deans, South Brunswick Township, Applegarth, Monroe Township, Jamesburg, Helmetta, Spotswood) areas
+Geriatric foot care in the Ocean County, NJ: Toms River (Beachwood, Berkeley Township, Lacey Township, Ocean Twp, Anchorage, Brick Township, Seaside Heights, Lavallette, Barnegat Township, Manchester Township, Lakehurst) area

-Geriatric Foot Care in Hamilton, Toms River and Plainsboro Township, NJ
+Geriatric Foot Care in Toms River Township, NJ

 Taking care of ourselves as we age should be a priority.
 We want to live as long as we can, and have the best quality of life possible.
 While other aspects of our physical health may take priority, it is equally important to be proactive about our foot and ankle health, as mobility is a key to independent living as we get older.